QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 <details class="details-e mt-4">
 <summary>Single Crack mode</summary>

 This is one of the three modes of John.
-It won't use a wordlist, but an username instead, as the user may have used their username with some slight modifications as their password, as a password.
+It won't use a wordlist, but a username instead, as the user may have used their username with some slight modifications as their password.
 For the username "toto", john will use both

 * **Word Mangling**: Toto tOTo toto1 toto!
 * **GECOS**: other (GECOS) fields that are provided